devlaps/blog/about.md

 permalink: /about/
 ---

-By day I am an engineering directory.
+By day I am an engineering director.
 By night and weekends, I like to pretend I am still technical and hack on pet projects involving the cloud, automation, RESTful APIs, and just about anything else that is cool, might be useful and/or educational.